krzysztofj1234567890/computer-science-basics-tutorials/java/java_multithreaded.md

 - Using __thread safe collection__ classes, check this post for usage of ConcurrentHashMap for thread safety.
 - Using __volatile__ keyword with variables to make every thread read the data from memory, not read from thread cache.

+# Interview questions

+## What are the wait() and sleep() methods?

+__wait__(): As the name suggests, it is a non-static method that causes the current thread to wait and go to sleep until some other threads call the notify () or notifyAll() method for the object’s monitor (lock)

+__sleep__(): As the name suggests, it is a static method that pauses or stops the execution of the current thread for some specified period.
+It doesn’t release the lock while waiting and is mostly used to introduce pause on execution

+## What’s the purpose of the join() method?

+__join__() method is generally used to pause the execution of a current thread unless and until the specified thread on which join is called is dead or completed.
+To stop a thread from running until another thread gets ended, this method can be used.

+## Explain the meaning of the deadlock and when it can occur?

+Deadlock, as the name suggests, is a situation where multiple threads are blocked forever.
+It generally occurs when multiple threads hold locks on different resources and are waiting for other resources to complete their task.

+## Explain volatile variables in Java?

+This keyword cannot be used with classes and methods, instead can be used with variables.
+It is simply used to achieve thread-safety.
+If you mark any variable as volatile, then all the threads can __read its value directly from the main memory__ rather than CPU cache.

+## What is thread starvation?

+Thread starvation is basically a situation or condition where a thread won’t be able to have regular access to shared resources and therefore is unable to proceed or make progress.
+This is because other threads have high priority and occupy the resources for too long.
+This usually happens with low-priority threads that do not get CPU for its execution to carry on.

+## What is Livelock?

+the state of threads changes between one another without making any progress.
+Threads are not blocked but their execution is stopped due to the unavailability of resources.

+## What is BlockingQueue?

+BlockingQueue basically represents a queue that is thread-safe.
+Producer thread inserts resource/element into the queue using put() method unless it gets full and consumer thread takes resources from the queue using take() method until it gets empty.
+But if a thread tries to dequeue from an empty queue, then a particular thread will be blocked until some other thread inserts an item into the queue, or if a thread tries to insert an item into a queue that is already full, then a particular thread will be blocked until some threads take away an item from the queue.

+## What is a shutdown hook?

+A shutdown hook is simply a thread that is invoked implicitly before JVM shuts down.
+It is one of the most important features of JVM because it provides the capacity to do resource cleanup or save application state JVM shuts down.

+## What is race-condition?

+When various threads execute simultaneously accessing a shared resource at the same time.
+The proper use of synchronization can avoid the Race condition.